PROGRAM DETAILS

 Ready to take your original characters to the next level?
 In one of our most popular classes, learn how to bring a cast of your own OCs to life for a variety of digital media, including film, animation, comics and games.
 Discover the process of character development and secrets to bringing a character to life.
 This course covers foundational skills such as staging, silhouette, posture, costume, color and shapes to create characters with human traits and emotions.

-Students are encouraged to bring any additional supplies they’d like to work with!
+• Students are encouraged to bring any supplies they already have and enjoy working with.

 Schedule: Monday–Friday, 9:00 am–4:00 pm, in-person